“When the well is dry, we learn the worth of water” ~ Benjamin Franklin

 A monitoring well is a hole drilled into the ground to measure water level elevation.
 Pipe jackings are used within the ground or to obtain a representative groundwater sample.
 These temporary wells will be filled once investigations are complete, and the area will be restored to its previous condition.

 Open-cut installation involves digging a trench across the alignment area, laying the water line, and then backfilling the trench with dirt.
-Open-cut methods will be used where the pipeline runs within roadways and does not impact obstacles like sewers or streams.
+Open-cut methods will be used where the pipeline runs underneath roadways and does not impact obstacles like sewers or streams.

 Trenchless construction involves subsurface work that requires few trenches or no continuous trenches, such as installing pipelines below the ground with minimal excavation.
 From the areas of limited excavation, the pipe can then be pushed or drilled through the ground with heavy machinery.
 This construction method includes pipe jacking, micro tunneling, and horizontal directional drilling.